John-Gell/Getting-Started-with-JavaScript_V2/notes-for-getting-started-with-javascript-v2.md

     -   Objects
     -   Classes
 -   Non-Primitive types work by storing a pointer to a memory address.
 This means if you set a new variable equal to an existing one, the new varialbe dosen't contain the information that you are looking for, it contains the pointer.

     -   this means any changes to either variable will be reflected in the other.
 Loosley described, they are tied together in a web.

+    # Versions of For Loops

+    Apparently there are more than one type of for loops.

+    ### The Classic

+    -   this is just a traditional for loop, use the for keyword followed by a counting variable usually `i`, and then a logical statement to determine how many times to loop.

+    ### For...of loop

+    -   this loops through property values
+    -   syntax:
+        ```js
+        for(foo of objectToBeRead){
+        	statements
+        }
+        ```
+    -   it is important to note that `foo` is a nonspecific variable that is used similarly to how a counting variable would be used e.g. `i`

+    ### For...in loop

+    -   this loops through property names
+    -   for..in loop goes through inumerable properties while for..of loops through itterable objects.
+        ```js
+        for(foo in objectToBeRead){
+        	statements
+        }
+        ```